-The skin around your eyes is more sensitive than the rest of your face, so you need to use a separate moisturizer.
-Consider using a men’s eye cream that has anti-inflammatory properties.
-These ingredients will help reduce bags under your eyes and any other puffiness around the lids.
-And it helps get rid of and prevent, wrinkles
+The skin around your eyes is more sensitive than the rest of your face, so you need to use a separate moisturizer for your eye area.
+Consider using a men’s eye cream with anti-inflammatory properties.

 For All Over

-For the rest of the body, you can use an AHA or Alpha Hydroxy Acid, moisturizer once daily.
-These moisturizers are made from fruits and other natural ingredients, so they’re great for your skin.
+For the rest of the body, you can use an AHA or Alpha Hydroxy Acid lotion once a day.
+These lotions are made from fruits and other natural ingredients, so they’re great for your skin.

-If you’re going to be outside for a lot of the day, you should use sunscreen instead.
-Look for one that has skin hydrating ingredients, as well as zinc oxide.
+If you spend a large portion of the day outside, you should use sunscreen instead.
+Look for one that has skin-hydrating ingredients as well as zinc oxide.
 You want a product that has at least SPF 30—although more won’t hurt.